Bypass navigation bar

 Compare that to what you’d pay elsewhere!
 See our tuition rates for tuition according to your place of residency.

+Registry of EMTs testing).
 El Centro College tuition is waived for individuals employed by a fire department.
-Volunteers for fire departments may also be eligible for tuition waiver.

-El Centro College and UTSW Medical Center also cooperatively offer an Emergency Medical Technician (EMT) program for noncredit continuing education units that can later be converted into college credit hours.
+El Centro College also offers Emergency Medical Technician (EMT) certification for continuing education units that can later be converted into college credit hours.

 The EMT course includes instruction in basic life support, including cardiopulmonary resuscitation, automatic external defibrillation, physical assessment, bandaging and splinting, traction splinting, spinal immobilization, airway management, oxygen therapy and other noninvasive procedures.